Resistance: Fall of Man: Reception

-Controversy over Manchester Cathedral
+Manchester Cathedral controversy

-The combat scenes that take place within a virtual representation of Manchester Cathedral in England caused controversy with the leaders of the Church of England.
-They claimed its depiction to be desecration and copyright infringement, and that it was inappropriate of Sony to allow players to fire guns in a city with a gun problem.
-They made several legal threats against Sony.
+Following the game's release, a level containing a shootout against aliens within an unidentified, abandoned church was purported to be an unauthorized depiction of Manchester Cathedral by leaders of the Church of England.
+They claimed its depiction to be desecration and copyright infringement, and that it was inappropriate of Sony to allow players to fire guns in a city with a gun problem, making several legal threats.
+While apologizing for any perceived offense, Sony countered that the game took place in an alternate, fictional universe, and that the building was never intended to depict the cathedral.
+Nevertheless, the cathedral drew up a set of rules requiring game developers to ask for permission to use religious spaces.
+Georgia Tech professor and Persuasive Games CEO Ian Bogost defended use of the cathedral in the game, believing the set piece to be significant to the story, and called Sony disappointing for apologizing.
+The church leaders were called "uninformed" by critics, who stated that they mistook "science fiction for simulated murder".

+In analyzing the legal grounds for the complaint, Alex Chapman of Campbell Hooper solicitors cited a provision in the UK's Copyright, Designs and Patents Act 1988 that stated that because the cathedral was "on public display", using its interior would not be copyright infringement.
+Due to the lack of a valid legal argument, the complaint was ultimately dropped, and the cathedral saw a "blessing in disguise" increase in visitor numbers due to the controversy.

 Sequels

+Resistance 2

-Resistance 2Resistance 2 is the direct sequel to Fall of Man.
+Resistance 2 is the direct sequel to Fall of Man.
 It continues the story of Nathan Hale as he defends the United States from the Chimera.
 Multiplayer in the game now supports up to 60 players online and up to 8 players in co-op mode.
 The game was released in North America on the November 4, 2008.

 Resistance: Retribution

 A spin-off sequel, Resistance: Retribution, was announced on July 15, 2008 at Sony's E3 2008 press conference.
 It is a third-person shooter for PlayStation Portable and was developed by Bend Studio, better known for developing the Syphon Filter series.
 The story takes place in Europe following the destruction of the Tower of London and features returning characters from Fall of Man as well as the new protagonist named James Grayson.
 It was released March 17, 2009 in North America.